chvancooten/NimPlant/README.md

 As a normal user, you shouldn't have to modify or re-build the UI that comes with Nimplant.
 However, if you so desire to make changes, install NodeJS and run an `npm install` while in the `ui` directory.
 Then run `ui/build-ui.py`.
 This will take care of pulling the packages, compiling the Next.JS frontend, and placing the files in the right location for the Nimplant server to use them.

 #### A word on production use and OPSEC
 NimPlant was developed as a learning project and released to the public for transparency and educational purposes.
-For a large part, it makes no effort to hide its intentions.
+Antivirus or EDR evasion is **not** a goal for the out-of-the-box implant(s).
+For a large part, NimPlant makes no effort to hide its intentions.
 Additionally, protections have been put in place to prevent abuse.
 In other words, **do NOT use NimPlant in production engagements as-is without thorough source code review and modifications**!
 Also remember that, as with any C2 framework, the OPSEC fingerprint of running certain commands should be considered before deployment.
 NimPlant can be compiled without OPSEC-risky commands by setting `riskyMode` to `false` in `config.toml`.

 ## Troubleshooting
 There are many reasons why Nimplant may fail to compile or run.
 If you encounter issues, please try the following (in order):